aspentng/aspen-portfolio-2021/_data/blog/2021-02-28-uncar-customizing-the-autonomous-vehicle-ride-experience.md

 ![Gif showing how the interaction to set maximum speed looks](/assets/self-driving_max-speed.gif)

-Here (and the rest of the customizations), I tried to use micro interaction and motion design to indicate immediate feedback by the app and the vehicle.
+For this feature (and the rest of them), I experimented with micro interaction and motion design to indicate immediate feedback by the app and the vehicle.
 This provides an additional level of assurance, which directly contributes to building trust.

 ### Feature #3: Acceleration & Braking